hyperledger-labs/fabric-smart-client/integration/fsc/pingpong/README.md

 There, you will find the following folders
 - `crypto` that contains all the crypto material (we use a customized version of Fabric's `cryptogen`), and
-- `fscnodes` that contains the FSC nodes' configurations.
+- `nodes` that contains the FSC nodes' configurations.

 ### Initiate interactive protocols to complete given business tasks